cx-language/cx/docs/book/low-level-programming.md

 Individual functions can also be declared with `extern`, without importing a header.
-The standard library uses `extern` declarations in `std/libc.cx` to give common C functions more precise C* types:
+The standard library uses `extern` declarations in `std/libc.cx` to give common C functions more precise cx types:

 ```cs
 extern int putchar(int ch);